 After their celebrated headline slot at T In The Park earlier this year, The Stone Roses are returning to Scotland for another huge show.

 The reunited Madchester legends will be performing at Glasgow Green on June 15th 2013 ' the scene of a 1990 gig considered among the very best of their career.
-Fans snapping up Stone Roses tickets will also be able to catch two of Scotland's very best acts, Primal Scream and The View, along with rising Nottingham singer-songwriter Jake Bugg.
+Fans snapping up tickets to Stone Roses' concerts will also be able to catch two of Scotland's very best acts, Primal Scream and The View, along with rising Nottingham singer-songwriter Jake Bugg.

 It'll be the second time the Roses have played in Scotland since their 2011 reunion, following their remarkable bill-topping turn at T In The Park festival earlier this year.
 The shows will be preceded by two huge dates south of the border, taking place at London's Finsbury Park on June 7th and 8th.